We believe in the power of art to transform spaces.

 Sustainable Environmental Art Delivery

 The NOLA Artist Incubator offers S.E.A.D. programming, in which we work with schools and organizations delivering programming directly on site.
-Providing customizable project-based opportunities between students and collaborating artists, building artistically curated environmental mitigation installations.
+S.E.A.D.
+Outreach Program is designed to provide Arts, Literacy, Environmental Science, and Socio-Emotional Learning (SEL) opportunities to youth and families in the greater New Orleans community.
+Providing customizable project-based opportunities between learners and collaborating artists, we offer a range of small workshops to large scaled projects building artistically curated environmental mitigation installations.

 Artist-in-Residency